UBC-biol525D/UBC-biol525D.github.io/Topic_4/README.md

 ## First, lets check out our sequencing data!

 We just got back our high coverage illumina paired-end data and long-read pacbio data from the sequencing facility!
 Let's see how it turned out.

-_The first thing we'll check is how long the reads are in our different sequence data sets ._
+We know that we expect all reads to be 150bp (including adapters) for our short read data, but we're curious _how long our long-read data is_.

 First lets specify variables for the paths to our data since we'll be working with them alot
 ```bash